lmterryn/ITSMe/README.md

 The functions are developed for tree point clouds obtained with TLS and QSMs obtained with [TreeQSM](https://github.com/InverseTampere/TreeQSM).
-The functions can, however, also be used on tree point clouds obtained from MLS and UAV-LS if their point densities are high enough (e.g. sufficient stem points for dbh/dab estimation).
+The functions can, however, also be used on tree point clouds obtained from UAV-LS or MLS.
+You always need to keep in mind that the accuracy of the metric measurements will depend on the quality of the data.

 ## Individual tree structural metrics

-Structural metrics which can be calculated with the ITSMe package are summarized in the tables below.
+Structural metrics that can be calculated with the ITSMe package are summarised in the tables below.

 ### Basic structural metrics